meharbhamrah/CSKeywords/README.md

 - Dual Boot Systems: Computers capable of running two different operating systems and allowing users to choose which one to use.
 - Hypervisors (Type-1 and Type-2): Software or hardware that enables the creation and management of virtual machines (VMs), with Type-1 running directly on hardware and Type-2 running on an existing operating system.
 - VMware: A leading provider of virtualization and cloud computing software solutions.
+- KVM: KVM is like a virtual theater for computers.
+It's a virtualization solution for running multiple operating systems on a single host.
+- Xen: Xen is like an usher at a theater, directing performances (virtual machines).
+It's an open-source hypervisor for virtualization.

 ## Cloud Computing Providers:
 - AWS (Amazon Web Services): A prominent cloud computing provider offering a wide range of cloud services, including computing, storage, and more.